-- 11 In sum, development pathways unfold over time in response to complex dynamics among various - drivers and diverse actors with varying interests and motivations (high agreement, robust evidence). - 13 The way countries develop determines the nature and degree of the obstacles to accelerating mitigation - 14 and achieving other sustainable development objectives (medium-robust evidence, medium agreement). - 15 Meeting ambitious mitigation and development goals cannot be achieved through incremental change - 16 (robust evidence, medium agreement).
-Shifting development pathways thus involves designing and - implementing policies where possible to intentionally enhance enabling conditions and reduce obstacles - 18 to desired outcomes (medium evidence, medium agreement). - 19 Section 4.4 elaborates mechanisms through which societies can develop and implement policies to - substantially shift development pathways toward securing shared societal objectives.
-Such policies - 21 entail overcoming obstacles (see 4.2.7) by means of favourable enabling conditions: governance and - 22 institutions, behaviour, innovation, policy and finance.
-These enabling conditions are amenable to - intentional change to greater or lesser degrees and over longer or shorter time scales based on a - range of possible measures and processes (see section 4.4).
+In sum, development pathways unfold over time in response to complex dynamics among various drivers and diverse actors with varying interests and motivations (high agreement, robust evidence).
+The way countries develop determines the nature and degree of the obstacles to accelerating mitigation and achieving other sustainable development objectives (medium-robust evidence, medium agreement).
+Meeting ambitious mitigation and development goals cannot be achieved through incremental change (robust evidence, medium agreement).
+Shifting development pathways thus involves designing and implementing policies where possible to intentionally enhance enabling conditions and reduce obstacles to desired outcomes (medium evidence, medium agreement).

+Section 4.4 elaborates mechanisms through which societies can develop and implement policies to substantially shift development pathways toward securing shared societal objectives.
+Such policies entail overcoming obstacles (Section 4.2.7) by means of favourable enabling conditions: governance and institutions, behaviour, innovation, policy and finance.
+These enabling conditions are amenable to intentional change - to greater or lesser degrees and over longer or shorter time scales - based on a range of possible measures and processes (Section 4.4).

-4.4 How to shift development pathways and accelerate the pace and scale of mitigation
+4.4 How to Shift Development Pathways and Accelerate the Pace and Scale of Mitigation

-4.4.1 Approaches, enabling conditions and examples
+4.4.1 Approaches, Enabling Conditions and Examples

-4.4.1.1 Framing the problem
+4.4.1.1 Framing the Problem

-- 30 What have we learned so far?
-As highlighted above, despite 30 years of UNFCCC and growing - 31 contributions by non-state actors, the emissions gap keeps growing (4.2.2 and 4.2.3).
-Mitigation - 32 conceived as incremental change is not enough.
-Meeting ambitious mitigation goals entails rapid, non- - marginal changes in production and consumption patterns (4.2.4 and 4.2.5).
-Taking another approach, - we have seen in section 4.3 that shifting development pathways broadens the scope for mitigation (4.3.1, - 4.3.2) and offers more opportunities than mitigation alone to combine mitigation with the realisation of - other SDGs (4.3.1, Cross-Chapter Box 5). - 37 A practical way forward is to combine shifting development pathways and accelerating mitigation - 38 (medium evidence, high agreement).
-This means introducing multi-objective policy packages and - 39 sequences with climate and development components that both target mitigation directly and create the - 40 conditions for shifts in development pathways that will help accelerate further mitigation down the line, - and meet other development objectives.
-Since development pathways result from a myriad of decisions - from multiple actors (4.3.1), coordination across countries and with non-state actors is essential.
+What have we learned so far?
+As highlighted above, despite 30 years of UNFCCC and growing contributions by non-state actors, the emissions gap keeps growing (Sections 4.2.2 and 4.2.3).
+Mitigation conceived as incremental change is not enough.
+Meeting ambitious mitigation goals entails rapid, non-marginal changes in production and consumption patterns (Sections 4.2.4 and 4.2.5).
+Taking another approach, we have seen in Section 4.3 that shifting development pathways broadens the scope for mitigation (Sections 4.3.1 and 4.3.2) and offers more opportunities than mitigation alone to combine mitigation with the realisation of other SDGs (Section 4.3.1 and Cross-Chapter Box 5 in this chapter).

+A practical way forward is to combine shifting development pathways and accelerating mitigation (medium evidence, high agreement).
+This means introducing multi-objective policy packages and sequences with climate and development components that both target mitigation directly and create the conditions for shifts in development pathways that will help accelerate further mitigation down the line, and meet other development objectives.
+Since development pathways result from myriad decisions from multiple actors (Section 4.3.1), coordination across countries and with nonstate actors is essential.
+4